imoliamedia/Imolia-Desktop-Customization-Tool/docs/WIDGET_DEVELOPMENT.md

   - Ensure that the `install_dependencies` method is implemented and called.
   - Verify that the correct Python interpreter is being used (especially in virtual environments).
   - Check for any conflicts between widget dependencies and the main application.
+- Move handle not working properly:
+  - Ensure the `MoveHandle` is correctly positioned and sized.
+  - Verify that `resizeEvent` is updating the position of the move handle.

 Remember to thoroughly test your widget in various scenarios and with different configurations to ensure stability and performance.
 Always provide clear error messages and logging to help diagnose issues that may arise during development or use.